 At nearly 50 sites in North Dakota, South Dakota and Minnesota, whether or not you’re a Sanford Health patient, you can stop in and get a quick blood draw.
 No appointment needed.

 The antibody test doesn’t test for an active COVID-19 infection.
-So if you currently have symptoms, contact your provider for guidance.
+So if you currently have symptoms, test at home or contact your provider.
 A nasal swab is the appropriate test for active COVID-19 infections.

-Right now, it’s not considered an indication of immunity, however.
+Right now, a positive test is not considered an indication of immunity.
 Studies have yet to determine whether antibodies offer protection from a second infection, or if there is protection, how long it may last.

 But whether people might test positive or negative for antibodies, it shouldn’t affect their decisions, according to Dr. Susan Hoover, an infectious disease specialist with Sanford Health.

 “You should not change your behavior in response to an antibody test,” she said.
-Masking, social distancing, frequent hand-washing and other COVID-19 precautions still apply to everyone.
+Vaccination, masking, social distancing, frequent hand-washing and other COVID-19 precautions still apply to everyone.

 It’s also important to keep in mind that even with the antibody test’s high sensitivity, tests still may deliver false positives.
 And different methods of testing used elsewhere may not yield the same result.